 Aesthetically there are so many ways to showcase your indoor gardening skills.
 Experiment a lot.
 If you are doing the window sill herb garden, put the mint planter next to an oregano and thyme planter.
 That way you have plants growing in multiple directions, and each with a distinct appearance.

 Duh!
-Of course, you are going to need pots, but what pots you choose is as important as what herbs you will choose.
+Of course, you are going to need pots, but what pots you choose is as important as what herbs you will choose for indoor urban gardening.

 The most important thing is making sure your pots have adequate drainage holes.
 If water can languish in the bottom of your pots your roots will rot.
 Use glazed or plastic containers for your pots and get creative.